-Speech that can Silence (silencing speech)
+Silencing Speech Acts that Silence

 Langton further identifies three main related modes of speech acts that can silence, which she calls silencing speech (Langton 1993: 318).
 The first relates to the ways in which speech can silence by order or threat.
 For example a judge ordering silence in a court.
 This is what Langton calls “simple silence”, where no sounds as a result are produced (Langton 1993: 318).
 Secondly, related to perlocutionary frustration is the frustration of the perlocutionary goal, by which the spoken order may be disobeyed and the effect frustrated, for example the judge’s order may well be ignored.
 Thirdly, through certain laws, norms and conventions, the speech of some is made unspeakable; specifically speech acts attached to assumed identities produced through and for the perpetuation of sexist, racist, homo- and transphobic, ableist, classist, and nationalist, to name a few, structures.
-The ‘illegal’ and ‘illegitimate’ subject, it would seem, has no authority with which to speak.
+The ‘illegal’ and ‘illegitimate’ subject, it would seem, has no authority with which to speak or to be heard.

 - Authority in this instance may be understood as agency in a way that links with Judith Butler’s assertion that there is no agency in the subject as such …, but where change may be possible in “shifting historical forces” – through the collective (Butler 2011: 24)